-At Carolina House, we are experienced in treating eating disorders such as anorexia, bulimia, compulsive eating, and binge-eating disorder.
-We are also trained in providing the correct treatment to those who not only battle an eating disorder, but also co-occurring substance abuse concerns.
-Therefore, we, at Carolina House, are proud to offer evidence-based therapeutic interventions to those who come to us for care.
+At Carolina House, located in North Carolina and servicing South Carolina and surrounding states, we are experienced in treating eating disorders such as anorexia, bulimia, compulsive eating, and binge-eating disorder.
+We are also trained in providing the correct treatment and rehab to those at our center who not only battle an eating disorder, but also co-occurring substance abuse concerns.
+Therefore, we, at Carolina House, are proud to offer evidence-based therapeutic interventions to those who come to us at our treatment and rehab center for care.
 Through the help we provide, we can assist those who are struggling with disordered eating and substance abuse problems get their lives back on track.

 When someone has an eating disorder and a co-occurring condition substance abuse concern, it can be incredibly painful for his or her loved ones to watch.
 With feelings that include fear and frustration, loved ones of someone in this state can easily feel as though nothing they do will help make a difference.
 If you are the loved one of someone who has an eating disorder and a co-occurring substance abuse problem, it is imperative that you do not lose hope.
 Keep in mind that there are things that you can be consistently doing to help your loved one get into a better mental and physical state.
 These things can include the following:

-- Help your loved one feel like going to treatment is possible by offering to help with everyday things that he or she would not be able to do while in treatment.
+- Help your loved one feel like going to treatment and rehab at a high-quality center specializing in eating disorder and addiction is possible by offering to help with everyday things that he or she would not be able to do while in treatment.
 In doing this, you are allowing your loved one to feel comfortable about taking the time he or she needs to get better.

-- Look into treatment centers both nearby and out-of-state to find programs that can specifically address your loved one’s eating disorder and co-occurring substance abuse problem.
+- Look into treatment and rehab centers both nearby and out-of-state to find programs that can specifically address your loved one’s eating disorder and co-occurring substance abuse problem.

 - Educate yourself on eating disorders, including learning what often causes them and what can be done to treat them.
 Also, do similar research on substance abuse so that you have as much information as possible.